moinwiki/moin/docs/user/moinwiki.rst

 Table Styling
 -------------

 To add styling to a table, enclose one or more parameters within angle brackets at the start of any table cell.
+Options for tables must be within first cell of first row.
+Options for rows must be within first cell of the row.
+Separate multiple options with a blank character.

 ================================== ===========================================================
 Markup                             Effect